 Targeted area - 4.
-Customer understanding and awareness of the information we provide

-This is an area which we identified as a strength from positive customer feedback and support from the Yorkshire Forum for Water Customers, but there is always more we can do.
-We want to build on our strengths and continue to improve in this area.
-We want to continue to make sure:

-- Information is easy to read and understand

-- Information is easy to find

-- Information published is what customers and stakeholders want and need

-What we said we would do and the assurance that we said we would carry out.

-Information is easy to read and understand

-We will make sure our publications are easy to read and written in Plain English.
-We will continue to use Plain English to review our reports and obtain the Crystal Mark for some of our publications.

-We have improved how our reports can be found on our website.
+Custom er understanding and awarenes s of the information we provide Why we included this as a targeted area support from the Yorkshire F atified as a strength from positive customer feedback and Forum for Water Customers, but there is always more we ca strengths and continue to improve in this area.
+We want to Information is easy to read Information is easy to find Information published is whother the set of the s and understand nat customers and stakeholders want and need What we said we would do said we would carry out. o and the assurance that we An update on our progress and key assurance findings Information is easy to read and understand written in Plain English.
+We ts and obtain the Crystal Mark We have improved how our reports can be found on our website.
 The webpage showing our reports has been reviewed by Plain English Campaign to make sure it is clear, well-designed and accessible.

-Over the last year, we have obtained a Plain English Crystal Mark for: our Data Assurance Summary; Summary of the Risks, Strengths and Weaknesses; Final Assurance Plan for 2017/2018 and 2018/2019; Board Statement on Company Direction & Performance; Performance Summary; and Performance at a glance.
+Over the last year, we have obtained a Plain English Crystal Mark for: our Data Assurance Summary; Summar of the Risks, Strengths and Weaknesses; Final Assurance Plan for 2017/2018 and 2018/2019; Board Statement on Company Direction & Performance; Performance Summary; and Performance at a glance.
 The Yorkshire Form for Water Customers statement has also obtained a Plain English Crystal Mark for the second year in a row.
 We will continue to increase the use of infographics, colour and tables to explain information in our publications.
 Where we can, we will test key infographics to make our information easier to understand.
 We have continued to review our publications and test our publications and infographics with our customers.
 We have previously tested our company structure infographic with our customers.
 Following feedback on our Assurance Plan, we included some new infographics to aid understanding of how our assurance process is managed.
 For publications that are longer than 30 pages, we will include a shorter, customer-friendly version, if this is appropriate.
 We have published a Performance Summary Report alongside our APR.
 Over the last year, we have also published a summary of our Risks, Strengths and Weaknesses and a summary of our Assurance Plan.
 We will continue to work with the Yorkshire Forum for Water Customers (the Forum) to make sure that the style, format and content of our reporting is tailored to the feedback we receive.
 Through our customer engagement, we learned that our customers wanted a summary of our main publications.
 As the performance summary for the APR was 22 pages long last year, we worked with the Forum to understand whether a more concise performance would be easier for our customers to understand.
 Although there were some concerns on adding to the number of documents that we publish, it was suggested that a short one - or two-page summary would be useful and could provide an opportunity to display this through different communication channels.
 The Forum continue to receive the findings of customer feedback and continue to challenge us to ensure our publications are what customers want and need.